 When to use Rehost?

-- Organizations which are more concerned about cost and time to migrate can choose this approach.
+- Organizations that are more concerned about cost and time to migrate can choose this approach.

-- Organizations looking for reducing on-premises infrastructure costs immediately.
+- Organizations are looking to reduce on-premises infrastructure costs immediately.

-- Organizations incurring too much cost in maintaining physical infrastructures.
-For example, if setting up a data operation center is costing twice compared to the cloud, it is advisable to move the application to the cloud with minor or no modification.
+- Organizations incur too much cost in maintaining physical infrastructures.
+For example, if setting up a data operation center costs twice as much as the cloud, it is advisable to move the application to the cloud with minor or no modification.

 - For organizations choosing to move to the cloud and having some applications that just need to keep running without disruption or modification, rehost is a good

-- In case of commercial and off-the-shelf applications, it is impossible to do code changes on those applications.
-In this case, it is a better idea to adopt the rehost
+- In the case of commercial and off-the-shelf applications, it is impossible to make code changes on those applications.
+In this case, it is a better idea to adopt the rehost.

 - Some applications can be easily optimized once migrated to the cloud.
 For those applications, it is a good strategy to first move them to the cloud by adopting the rehost approach as it is and then optimize.